-RESTORE – Renewable Energy based seasonal Storage Technology in Order to Raise Economic and environmental sustainability of DHC – proposes a radically innovative solution for DHC, based on the combination of two key innovative technologies, that allows integrating a wide variety of renewable technologies combined with competitive seasonal storage in DHC networks, allowing them to be 100% renewable to radically improve their environmental sustainability.
+RESTORE – Renewable Energy based seasonal Storage Technology in Order to Raise Economic and environmental sustainability of DHC – proposes a radically innovative solution for decarbonising the heating and cooling sector, based on the combination of two key innovative technologies.
+The concept allows integrating a wide variety of Renewable Energy Sources (RES) combined with competitive seasonal storage in District Heating and Cooling (DHC) networks, enabling them to be 100% renewable to radically improve their environmental sustainability.

 Two key innovative technologies